 You might think the iconic Lodge Logo has been around since the brand’s inception but not so it wasn’t born until 1973 and variations of the original still exist today.

-A notable mention is the fact that Lodge Cast Iron received the Tennessee Governor’s Award for Excellence in Hazardous Waste Reduction in 1994.
+A notable mention is a fact that Lodge Cast Iron received the Tennessee Governor’s Award for Excellence in Hazardous Waste Reduction in 1994.
 This was achieved by the introduction of electromagnetic induction melting systems over coal fire furnaces.

 Lodge Manufacturing is determined to reduce its impact on the environment.
 By using recycling programs, reusing foundry sand, using biodegradable packing materials, and investing in foundry equipment that reduces pollution and minimizes energy consumption.

 In 2002 an industry-first was introduced by Lodge.
 Seasoning cast iron cookware before it left the foundry.
 This practice is now an industry standard.

-As always being innovative and growing with the market Lodge built upon their highly developed seasoned cast iron core and diversified into coating them with porcelain enamel.
+As always being innovative and growing with the market Lodge built upon its highly developed seasoned cast iron core and diversified into coating them with porcelain enamel.

-Suffice to say that these amazing yet affordable pieces of cookware are constantly compared to European cookware giants Le Creuset and Staub.
+Suffice it to say that these amazing yet affordable pieces of cookware are constantly compared to European cookware giants Le Creuset and Staub.

 Lodge manufactures its seasoned cast iron cookware in America and their enameled cast iron products are currently made in China under the strict manufacturing procedures Lodge makes all its products with.

 2013 saw another award for Lodge Manufacturing from the Tennessee Governor the ECD Announces 2013 Governor’s Award for Trade Excellence.